ARP 2600 M

 Recently retired from his position as Senior Vice President for Innovation, Strategy, and Technology at Berklee College of Music, where he served for 41 years, David is an internationally known expert in music technology, and synthesizers in particular.
 David was the founding chair of the Electronic Production and Design major at Berklee, and has consulted for many musical instrument manufacturers including Korg and was involved as an advisor on the re-release of the ARP2600 FS and the new ARP2600 M. David began his work with synthesizers on the ARP2500, and he purchased his first synthesizer, an ARP2600 and 1601 sequencer in 1977.
 He became friends with Alan R Pearlman and David Friend, and provided advice and feedback to ARP on instruments beginning in 1978.
 He is currently Board Chair for the Alan R. Pearlman Foundation.

 The ARP 2600 M is built in Japan with the same care and extraordinary quality standard as the ARP 2600 FS, and uses the same analog components to accurately reproduce the sound and feel of the original.
-The Spring Reverb has been re-engineered and adapted to the new size body to the same lush effect.
+The Spring Reverb has been re-engineered and adapted to the new size body with the same lush effect.

 It is not by chance that the ARP 2600 has been so extremely popular to this day.